EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-backend-actions.md

 ```

 Route based actions are displayed as regular links or buttons, but they don't
-point to the usual `admin` route but to the route configured by the action.
+point to the usual `easy_admin` route but to the route configured by the action.
 In addition, the route is passed two parameters in the query string: `entity`
 (the name of the Doctrine entity) and, when available, the `id` of the related
 entity.